JonasGessner/JGActionSheet/README.md

 ####iPad support:
 This is crucial, as many UIActionSheet alternatives don't offer iPad support.<br>
 JGActionSheet takes the ideas of UIActionSheet but implements them much better.
-You can precicely show the action sheet from a specific point in a view and set the arrow direction like in a UIPopoverController!<br><br>
+You can precisely show the action sheet from a specific point in a view and set the arrow direction like in a UIPopoverController!<br><br>
 The action sheet can also just be shown in the center of a view on iPads, like UIActionSheet.

 Requirements